-CE Mark for FDA approved HIV tests - we provided all testing and related documentation that was requested by our Notified Body during the second quarter, however additional data was requested in correspondence we received in January and we are evaluating the cost/benefit of producing this information at this time.
-Under our agreement with Inverness, as now amended, we no longer have the obligation to obtain a CE Marking for the Clearview® Complete HIV 1/2.
+CE Mark for FDA approved HIV tests - We provided all testing and related documentation that was requested by our Notified Body during the second quarter of 2009, however additional data was requested in correspondence we received in January 2010.
+Based on the most recent dialog we have had with our Notified Body, we now believe we will be able to meet the CE Marking requirements for our two FDA approved rapid HIV tests.
+Further information is now being gathered to establish the cost and the timetable for completing this.

-Regulatory Approvals in Brazil through the Oswaldo Cruz Foundation (FIOCRUZ) - We anticipate that FIOCRUZ will receive required approvals from its regulatory agencies during the first and/or second quarter of 2010 for the DPP® Leishmaniasis, HIV Confirmatory, and the DPP® HIV screening tests.
+Regulatory Approvals in Brazil through the Oswaldo Cruz Foundation (FIOCRUZ) - We now anticipate that FIOCRUZ will receive required approvals from its regulatory agencies during the second quarter of 2010 for the DPP® Leishmaniasis test, and for the three other products later in 2010, however, there can be no assurance of this.